Cyrus Pringle: Career

+From the early 1900s Pringle was assisted in his botanical work by Filemón Lozano y Lozano.
+Lozano rarely appears alongside Pringle as a co-collector on specimen labels.

 Death

 In the last year of his life Pringle was planning a trip to South America, but became ill.
 He died on May 25, 1911, and is buried in Morningside Cemetery, East Charlotte, Vermont.

 Legacy

 Pringle is the namesake of the Pringle Herbarium at the University of Vermont.

 Several genera were named in honor of Pringle, including Neopringlea (Salicaceae), Pringleella (Ditrichaceae), Pringleochloa (a synonym of Bouteloua Lag.), and Pringleophytum (synonym of Holographis Nees).
-Likewise, the species Clethra pringlei, Cobaea pringlei, Eryngium pringlei, Lupinus pringlei, Pinus pringlei, Rosa pringlei, and Pachycereus pringlei were all named after him.
+Likewise, the species Calochortus pringlei, Clethra pringlei, Cobaea pringlei, Eryngium pringlei, Lupinus pringlei, Pinus pringlei, Rosa pringlei, and Pachycereus pringlei were all named after him.

 Publications

 Pringle wrote many articles in The Country Gentleman from 1869 to 1880, including "Origin of the Snowflake Potato" in 1880.
 In 1884 he published "Pringle's Reports on Forests of Vermont, New Hampshire, New York, Pennsylvania and West Virginia," a section in the Report on the Forests of North America (exclusive of Mexico).

 Pringle documented his experience during the Civil War in his diary.
 The Record of a Quaker Conscience: Cyrus Pringle's Diary was published posthumously in 1918 with an introduction by Rufus Jones.